seisflows.preprocess.pyaflowa

 finalize()

 Run serial finalization tasks at the end of a given iteration.
-These tasks are specific to Pyatoa, used to aggregate figures and data.
+These tasks are specific to Pyatoa, used to store figures and data in the more permanent output/ directory.
+Scratch files are deleted during this operation to free up disk space.

 _check_fixed_windows(iteration, step_count)